Angela Zappone 206-498-7763

 The Impact of Orofacial myofunctional Disorders

-The tongue and all the muscles of the orofacial complex must be working properly together to eat, drink, swallow and even breathe correctly.
-If they are not, bad habits and muscle tensions develop that can affect function, growth and development, comfort, physical appearance, airway and ideal breathing, .
+The tongue and all the muscles of the orofacial complex must be working properly together to eat, drink, swallow and breathe correctly.
+If they are not, bad habits and muscle tensions develop.
+This can affect function, growth and development, comfort, physical appearance, airway and ideal breathing, .

-The adverse effects of OMDs can be wide ranging OMDs may significantly disrupt normal skeletal development of the face, jaws, and airway.
+The adverse effects of OMDs can be wide ranging OMDs may significantly disrupt normal musculoskeletal development of the face, jaws, and airway and because the body's fascia connects tissues from the head to the toes, skeletal muscular tensions can develop and cause issues elsewhere.
 OMDs may lead to problems with breathing and quality oxygen intake, focus, and concentration, latching and breast feeding, chewing, swallowing, nutrition, digestion, jaw and teeth alignment, TMJ pain and dysfunction, periodontal disease, and facial aesthetics and normal speech.

 Orofacial Myofunctional Disorders affect more than just the head and neck.
 There is a solid correlation between OMDs and Obstructive Sleep Apnea (OSA) in kids and adults, as well as chronic exhaustion, ADD/ADHD, digestive issues, forward head and neck posture, and tensions in the shoulders, head and neck that can potentially affect the entire spine & pelvis.

 Sleep issues can cause significant health issues.
 Underdeveloped jaws and airway can be a cause of sleep apnea.
-Remember the roof of the mouth or palate is also the base of the sinuses!!!
 The airway is part of the orofacial structure.
 If you suspect you or your child has sleep issues, it is important to get them into an airway educated doctor, or dentists or ENT asap to be evaluated.
 We often let chronic sinus congestion or snoring in children go untreated, but chronic mouth breathing is a significant contributor to sleep issues and orofacial myofunctional disorders, and can influence how the jaw and teeth grow and develop.

 Orofacial Myofunctional Therapy has been shown in literature to improve oxygen levels in mild to moderate Obstructive Sleep Apnea.
 It was shown to decrease the "apnea-hypopnea" (measurement of severity of obstructive sleep apnea) by 50% in adults and 62% in children!